seba-1511/dist_tuto.pth/tuto.md

 ```

-Running the above function a couple of times will sometimes result in process 1 still having 0.0 while having already started receiving.
-However, after `req.wait()` has been executed we are guaranteed that the communication took place.
+Running the above function might result in process 1 still having 0.0 while having already started receiving.
+However, after `req.wait()` has been executed we are guaranteed that the communication took place, and that the value stored in `tensor[0]` is 1.0.

 Point-to-point communication is useful when we want a fine-grained control over the communication of our processes.
-They can be used to implement fancy algorithms, such as the one used in [Baidu's DeepSpeech](https://github.com/baidu-research/baidu-allreduce) or [Facebook's large-scale experiments](https://research.fb.com/publications/imagenet1kin1h/).
+They can be used to implement fancy algorithms, such as the one used in [Baidu's DeepSpeech](https://github.com/baidu-research/baidu-allreduce) or [Facebook's large-scale experiments](https://research.fb.com/publications/imagenet1kin1h/).(c.f.
+[Section 4.1](#our-own-ring-allreduce))

 # Collective Communication
 <!--